bharatltech/mystmd/01-paper.md

 takeWhile p xs ++ dropWhile p xs = xs
 ```

-19. Prove that, if⊕is a associative binary operation of typet -> twith identity
+19. Prove that, if ⊕ is a associative binary operation of typet -> twith identity
     elementz(i.e., a monoid), then

 ```
-foldr (⊕) z xs = foldl (⊕) z xs
+foldr ( ⊕ ) z xs = foldl ( ⊕ ) z xs
 ```
 20. Remember the Gofer type for the natural numbers given in an exercise in Sec-
     tion 5.6: